mrzool/bash-sensible/README.md

 ## Contributing

 Consider this as a work in progress where everything is open for discussion.
 Feel free to open an issue or submit a pull request if you think I've missed something important.

+**Please note:** The goal of Sensible Bash is to collect in one place defaults that everyone can agree on.

 ## See also